rust-bio/rust-bio-tools/README.md

 * a tool to merge FASTQ reads using unique molecular identifiers (UMIs) (`rbt call-consensus-reads`)

 Further functionality is added as it is needed by the authors.
 Any contributions are highly welcome.
+For a list of changes, take a look at the [CHANGELOG](CHANGELOG.md).

 ## Installation